51Degrees/specifications/pipeline-specification/reference-implementation-notes.md

 # Reference Implementation Architecture Notes

-This section discusses architectural aspects of the reference implementations (C# and Java) which were implemented with extensibility in mind and to provide the basis for possible re-use in the creation of Flow Elements and Engines.
+This section discusses architectural aspects of the reference implementations (C# and Java) which were designed with extensibility in mind and to provide the basis for possible re-use in the creation of Flow Elements and Engines.

 It is not the intention to constrain or limit implementations to follow